unsupported-syntax

 eval— Dynamic code evaluation cannot be statically analyzed.withstatements — Dynamically changes scope, preventing static analysis.- IIFEs in JSX — Immediately-invoked function expressions within JSX elements or fragments will not be optimized by React Compiler.

-// ❌ Using eval in component
+// Problem: using eval in a component

 function Component({ code }) {